skvl/xen/docs/misc/xen-command-line.markdown

 > `= verbose | debug`

 Increase the verbosity of the APIC code from the default value.

+### arat
+> `= <boolean>`

+> Default: `true`

+Permit Xen to use "Always Running APIC Timer" support on compatible hardware in combination with cpuidle.
+This option is only expected to be useful for developers wishing Xen to fall back to older timing methods on newer hardware.

 ### ats
 > `= <boolean>`